 Mirroring may be more of a survival instinct than true empathy, though – babies and toddlers may become wary of toys, objects, and situations that they’ve seen other toddlers or adults show fearful responses to.
 Babies start to use social referencing, or looking to others to figure out how they want to respond to a situation, around 6 months old.
 Social referencing eventually works with mirroring, a growing understanding of what emotions are, and finally, the full understanding of their individual identities, separate from those of their parents or guardians (which may not be fully developed until around 24 months) to create empathy, or the ability to understand what others’ emotional responses to a given situation might be.

-You’ve probably noticed Baby doing social referencing – when he falls down, does he look over to see how you respond before he either does or doesn’t burst into tears?
-He is waiting for your cue about the right way to handle the situation.
-Social referencing is related to contagious distress, though it’s not the same thing, and both contribute to his eventual development of empathy.
+You’ve probably noticed Baby doing social referencing – when they fall down, does they look over to see how you respond before they either do or doesn’t burst into tears?
+They are waiting for your cue about the right way to handle the situation.
+Social referencing is related to contagious distress, though it’s not the same thing, and both contribute to their eventual development of empathy.

 Handling contagious distress

-If your toddler seems to be getting overwhelmed by another child or nearby adult’s emotions, distracting him by taking him to a new location, even if that just means taking a quick walk around the block, can help calm him down.
-If it’s your distress he is picking up on, that can be a little bit trickier, but he is also learning about how to deal with strong emotions by watching you.
-Keeping your calm, and working through strong emotions, is a great model for Baby about how to handle them, both now and in his future.
+If your toddler seems to be getting overwhelmed by another child or nearby adult’s emotions, distracting them by taking them to a new location, even if that just means taking a quick walk around the block, can help calm them down.
+If it’s your distress they are picking up on, that can be a little bit trickier, but they are also learning about how to deal with strong emotions by watching you.
+Keeping your calm, and working through strong emotions, is a great model for Baby about how to handle them, both now and in their future.

 Sources